HypernovaTX/SuperMarioBoom/README.md

 Video of the game: https://www.youtube.com/watch?v=4UFX4T44c3M

 DISCLAIMER: This is a just for fun fan made open source project I never intended to make any profit from it.
 Mario and many elements in this belongs to Nintendo and other respective owners.
+Some assets are custom edited by myself with some that are found throughout MFGG, SMWC, VG Resources, and other video game resources sites.